DavidDTessier/isc2-certifications/Certified Information Systems Security Professional/Domain 1 - Security and Risk Management.md

       * resource allotments,
       * budgetary requirements,
       * staffing assignments,
-      * scheduling, and step-by-step or implementation procedures
+      * scheduling, and step-by-step or implementation procedures (playbooks)
       * includes how the implementation processes are in compliance with the organization's security policy
+      * owned and maintained by technical teams, analysts, or admins
+      * typically tied to roles or functions
       * examples:
         * training plans
         * system deployment plans